mcarvin8/ava-sf-devops/README.md

 </Package>
 ```

-> `scripts/bash/convert_package_to_list.sh` can be used to convert an existing package.xml, such as one created in Workbench, into the accepted list format.
+> `scripts/bash/convert_package_to_list.sh {PATH_TO_PACKAGE}` can be used to convert an existing package.xml, such as one created in Workbench, into the accepted list format.

 This is combined with the `sfdx-git-delta` package using the `sf-package-combiner` plugin.

 By default, the `<version>` is intentionally omitted from the combined package to default to other source API version inputs.
-To add `<version>` to the combined package, include `Version: 60.0` (substituting the version number) on a newline in the package list (in between the Package tags) you include in the commit message.
+To add `<version>` to the combined package, include `Version: 60.0` (substituting the version number) on a newline in the package list you include in the MR description/commit message.

 **Repo Recommendations**
-- Update your GitLab repo settings to provide the tags in the default merge request description.
+- Update your GitLab repo settings to provide the manadatory package list tags in the default merge request description.

 ![Default Merge Request Description](.gitlab/images/default-merge-request-description.png)